DTE Energy Solar Savings: Net Metering, Rates & Rebates (2026)

 Frequently Asked Questions

-The interconnection fee for DTE Energy is approximately $75.
+DTE Energy's interconnection fee is approximately $75, which is moderate for Michigan.
 This is a one-time fee to connect your solar system to the grid.
+This moderate fee keeps your upfront solar costs lower.

 SolarSavingsAI Research Team